 Eat your way to healthier radiating skin by adding these 3 foods into your favourite recipes.
 They are affordable, super easy to use, versatile and can be found in any good supermarket.

-Fresh salmon is an absolute gold-mine when it comes to super foods.
-Weather you like it smoked, baked, pan-fried, or in a California sushi roll the benefits of salmon are scientifically proven to benefit overall weight, healthy brain function, and radiating skin.
+Fresh salmon is an absolute gold-mine when it comes to superfoods.
+Whether you like it smoked, baked, pan-fried, or in a California sushi roll the benefits of salmon are scientifically proven to benefit overall weight, healthy brain function, and radiating skin.

 2. Olive Oil

-Olives are an ancient super food.
+Olives are ancient superfoods.
 Originally adored in Mediterranean cuisine for centuries, olives and olive oil surely made their impact on western cuisine in recent decades, having cemented their place in every Australian pantry as a household staple.

 3. Coconut Oil

 For centuries millions of people around the globe have lived by the coconut.
-The coconut really is a heavenly food.
-Coconut water, shredded coconut, coconut flour, coconut sugar, coconut milk, coconut cream – which ever way you enjoy your coconut, you’ll find a unique health benefit in each variation.
+The coconut really is heavenly food.
+Coconut water, shredded coconut, coconut flour, coconut sugar, coconut milk, coconut cream – whichever way you enjoy your coconut, you’ll find a unique health benefit in each variation.

 Unlike olive oil, coconut oil can stand rancid heat.
 This means that all the healthy monounsaturated fats will still be there after you’ve used it to bake roast or fry -making coconut oil one of the healthiest oils to cook with.